Winter Weather Advisory from FRI 6:00 AM CST until SAT 12:00 AM CST

-Winter Weather Advisory from FRI 6:00 AM CST until SAT 12:00 AM CSTNew
+Winter Weather Advisory from FRI 6:00 AM CST until SAT 12:00 AM CSTUpdated

 Issued by National Weather Service – Davenport/Quad Cities, IA